-- 1) Select Infrastructure > Peripheral wires > Create new wire. - 2) Select OK to confirm that you want to create the new wire. - 3) The new wire and its associated parcel will appear in the wire settings list. - 4) Select the new wire and click on - 5) Select the required channel number.
+- 1) Select Infrastructure > Peripheral wires > Create new wire. - 2) Select OK to confirm that you want to create the new wire. - The new wire and its associated parcel will appear in the wire settings list.

+5) Select the required channel number.
 Station Loop is always channel 0.
 Field 1 is always channel 1.
 Field 2 is always channel 2.

 - 6) Check the sign of the magnetic distance displayed at the top of the menu.
-If this value is negative, check the Reverse phase button ON. - 7) Click to exit the menu.
+If this value is negative, check the Reverse phase button ON. - Click to exit the menu.
+7)